GovTechSG/oobee-desktop/README.md

 ## Installations

-### Download Oobee Desktop
+### Download Oobee

-Oobee Desktop is available as a download for Windows and MacOS.
+Oobee is available as a download for Windows and MacOS.
 Refer to [Installation Guide](/INSTALLATION.md) for step-by-step instructions.

 ### Development and Testing

 #### Set Engine Version
-First open terminal and navigate to the location of clone respository of Oobee Desktop.
+First open terminal and navigate to the location of clone respository of Oobee.

 Then export BE_TAG to set version of Oobee (engine).